xapian/xapian-docsprint/advanced/custom_weighting.rst

 corresponding function of the :xapian-class:`Weight` class.
 For eg:- The document frequency (Term frequency) of the term can be obtained by calling get_termfreq().
-For a full list of functions required to obtain various statistics, refer to the
+For a full list of functions required to obtain various statistics, refer to
-`API documentation
+`the xapian/weight.h header file
 <http://xapian.org/docs/sourcedoc/html/weight_8h_source.html#l00277>`_.

 Example:- Consider a simple weighting scheme such as a pseudo Tf-Idf weighting